Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/recursion.md

 ### Dynamic Programming

-Dynamic programming (DP) is a strategic approach employed for efficient problem-solving.
+Dynamic programming is a strategic approach employed for efficient problem-solving.

 Think of it as a well-organized toolkit that solves complex problems with ease.

 DP decomposes the main problem into simpler, smaller sub-problems, which are solved only once.

-Their solutions are stored for future use.
+Their answers are stored for future use.

 This unique approach is beneficial,
 Especially when we encounter problems having overlapping sub-problems and optimal sub-structure.